 Locate the battery compartment of the diesel generator and remove the cover to access the battery.
 It is usually located at the back or side of the generator.

 Step 2: Connect the Positive Terminal

 The positive terminal on the battery is usually marked with a plus sign.
-Use a 13" wrench to loosen the nut on the positive terminal, and then connect the positive cable from the generator to the battery's positive terminal.
+Use a 13" wrench to loosen the nut on the positive terminal, then connect the positive cable from the generator to the battery's positive terminal.
 Make sure the connection is tight and secure.

 Step 3: Connect the Negative Terminal

 The negative terminal on the battery is usually marked with a minus sign.
 Use a 13" wrench to loosen the nut on the negative terminal, then connect the negative cable from the generator to the battery's negative terminal.
 Again, make sure the connection is tight and secure.

 Step 4: Test the Connection